Area 1: Understanding the Growth and Development of Children and Youth

 Our bookshelf has three shelves on which we display our books as listed below:

-touch and feel books (those always remain on our smaller top shelf).
+• Touch and feel books (those always remain in direct eye level).

-weather, colors, numbers, music, and family books as well as cultures.
+• Weather, colors, numbers, music, and books about family as well as individual cultures.

 “Children are read to every day” (Washington 2017)